How to add multiple groups to CodeTwo transport rule in Microsoft 365

 The scope of users can be also (re)configured using the connectors configuration wizard after you've registered your tenant.
 Learn more

 The tenant registration wizard allows you to select all Microsoft Entra ID (Azure Active Directory) users or a specific group (a distribution list, Microsoft 365 group, or mail-enabled security group; groups hidden from your address book can also be picked).
 It's not possible to pick more than one group directly in the wizard.
 That is why it's a good idea to create one separate group for all users that require email signatures.

 If you prefer to add several groups instead, you can do it manually by editing the CodeTwo transport rule in Exchange Online.
-To do so, an admin of your Office 365 organization needs to follow the guidelines below.
+To do so, an admin of your Microsoft 365 organization needs to follow the guidelines below.

 Modification of the CodeTwo Exchange transport rule has a direct effect on your mail flow.
 Double-check your changes before you apply them.

 - Open the Exchange admin center as a global administrator or Exchange administrator.